amoeba/brycemecum.com/index.md

 Hi, I'm Bryce and this is my home on the web.

-I'm currently working at [Columnar](https://columnar.tech) on [Apache Arrow](https://arrow.apache.org), mostly [ADBC](https://arrow.apache.org/adbc) and am a member of the Apache Arrow PMC.
+I'm currently working at [Columnar](https://columnar.tech) on [Apache Arrow](https://arrow.apache.org), mostly on [ADBC](https://arrow.apache.org/adbc), and am a member of the Apache Arrow PMC.
 I was previously at [Voltron Data](https://voltrondata.com) supporting enterprises on Arrow and more.

 Before my time in the private sector, I was at [NCEAS](https://www.nceas.ucsb.edu/) making [software](https://github.com/nceas) and sometimes [teaching](/teaching) or giving [talks](/talks).